 Contempt in the face of the court

-Acknowledgement: the following material was originally prepared by Mr David Norris of the Crown Solicitor’s Office, NSW and is updated by Judicial Commission staff.
+Acknowledgement: the following material was originally prepared by Mr David Norris, formerly of the Crown Solicitor’s Office, NSW, who reviewed the chapter in May 2024.
+The material is otherwise updated by Judicial Commission staff.

 Jurisdiction to deal with contempt in the face of the court